The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 12. Dynamic Vehicle Routing Problem (DVRP)

-In the Dynamic Vehicle Routing Problem (DVRP), the problem parameters such as customer demand and travel time are not known quantities but rather evolve over time in response to changes in the environment or customer behavior.
+In the Dynamic Vehicle Routing Problem (DVRP), the problem parameters such as customer demand, travel time, and even adjustments to existing routes are not fixed but rather evolve over time in response to changes in the environment or customer behavior.
 DVRP is relevant to industries such as on-demand delivery, where the demand varies on factors such as time of day or location.

-The goal of DVRP is to create and implement routing strategies that can dynamically respond to changes in the environment and customer demand while minimizing the transportation costs during the whole journey.
+The goal of DVRP is to create and implement routing strategies that can dynamically respond to changes in the environment and customer demand, while also adjusting existing routes as needed to minimize transportation costs throughout the journey.

 13. Pickup and Delivery Problem with Time Windows (PDPTW)